barn2plugins/posts-data-table/readme.txt

 Yes, the table will automatically adapt to fit different screen sizes.
 If your table has too many columns to fit on smaller screens then a '+' icon will appear alongside each post, allowing you to click to view the hidden columns.

 = When I click to the next page on my posts list, I can't see the top of the table = This is probably because you have a sticky header (your header sticks to the top of the screen when you scroll down).
 This means it's covering the top of your posts table.
 You can add a 'scroll offset' to push the table down to prevent this from happening.
-For example, if your sticky header is 50 pixels high then use `[posts_data_table scroll_offset="50"]`
+For example, if your sticky header is 50 pixels high then use `[posts_table scroll_offset="50"]`

 = How do I use the posts table with WPML? =
 If you have a multilingual site using WPML then the plugin will display your posts in the correct language automatically.